imvinayakshukla/JUnitGenie-AI-Powered-JUnit-Test-Case-Generator/README.md

 ## Prerequisites

-*   An OpenAI API key.
+*   An OpenAI API key OR an Azure OpenAI service deployment.

+## Configuration

+The extension supports both OpenAI and Azure OpenAI services:

+### Option 1: OpenAI (Default)
+1. Go to VS Code Settings (File > Preferences > Settings)
+2. Search for "JUnit Test Generator"
+3. Enter your OpenAI API key in the "Openai: Api Key" field
+4. Choose your preferred model (gpt-4, gpt-4-turbo, or gpt-3.5-turbo)

+### Option 2: Azure OpenAI
+1. Go to VS Code Settings (File > Preferences > Settings)
+2. Search for "JUnit Test Generator"
+3. Enable "Azure Openai: Enabled"
+4. Configure the following Azure OpenAI settings:
+   - **API Key**: Your Azure OpenAI API key
+   - **Endpoint**: Your Azure OpenAI endpoint URL (e.g., `https://your-resource.openai.azure.com/`)
+   - **Deployment Name**: Your Azure OpenAI deployment name
+   - **API Version**: API version (default: `2024-02-15-preview`)

+The extension will automatically detect which service to use based on the "Azure Openai: Enabled" setting.

 ## Usage

 1.  **Install the Extension:**
     *   Package the extension by running `vsce package` in the terminal.
     *   Install the generated `.vsix` file in VS Code via the Extensions view (`...` > "Install from VSIX...").
-2.  **Configure the API Key:**
+2.  **Configure the API:**
-    *   Go to VS Code Settings (File > Preferences > Settings).
-    *   Search for "JUnit Test Generator".
-    *   Enter your OpenAI API key in the "Openai: Api Key" field.
+    *   Choose between OpenAI or Azure OpenAI (see Configuration section above).
 3.  **Generate Tests:**
     *   Open a Java file in VS Code.
     *   Right-click in the editor and select "Generate JUnit Tests (AI Chat)".